ammusani/DS/indexed_priority_queue/Documention.md

-# Definitions & Declaration for use of indexed_heap.h:
+# Definitions & Declaration for use of indexed_priority_queue.h:

 ---